code-and-effect/effective_form_inputs/README.md

 ### Options

-The default options used to initialize this form input are as follows:
+The default `:input_js => options` used to initialize this form input are as follows:

 ```ruby
 :input_js => {:format => 'YYYY-MM-DD h:mm A', :sideBySide => true}